KangLin/SerialPortAssistant/README.md

 + [Qt (LGPL v2.1)](http://qt.io/)
 + RabbitCommon: https://github.com/KangLin/RabbitCommon
   It can be downloaded to the same directory of the project.
-  If it is a different directory, set the environment variable `RabbitCommon_DIR`
+  If it is a different directory, set the environment variable `RabbitCommon_ROOT`

         git clone https://github.com/KangLin/RabbitCommon.git